mnit-rtmc/iris/docs/fonts.md

 Select `View ➔ Message Signs ➔ DMS Fonts` menu item

 A font is a set of bitmapped glyphs for displaying text on a [DMS].
-Each font can contain any of the printable characters in the ASCII character set (0x20 to 0x7E).
+Fonts can contain only printable ASCII characters (U+0020 to U+007E).

 When selecting a font, a few parameters must be considered, such as pixel pitch, desired character height, and font weight.
 Pixel pitch can vary from 66 mm down